 Ingredion Incorporated Declares Quarterly Dividend of $0.71 Per Share, 9% Increase From Prior Quarter; Board Authorizes Repurchase of Up to 6 Million Shares of Common Stock

-/EIN News/ -- WESTCHESTER, Ill., Sept.
-26, 2022 (GLOBE NEWSWIRE) -- Today, the board of directors of Ingredion Incorporated (NYSE: INGR) declared a quarterly dividend of $0.71 per share on the Company’s common stock, an increase of 9% over the previous quarter’s dividend per share.
+WESTCHESTER, Ill., Sept.
+26, 2022 (GLOBE NEWSWIRE) -- Today, the board of directors of Ingredion Incorporated INGR declared a quarterly dividend of $0.71 per share on the Company's common stock, an increase of 9% over the previous quarter's dividend per share.
 The dividend is payable on October 25, 2022, to stockholders of record at the close of business on October 6, 2022.
-This is the eighth consecutive year Ingredion’s board approved a quarterly dividend increase in the third quarter.
+This is the eighth consecutive year Ingredion's board approved a quarterly dividend increase in the third quarter.

 Ingredion also announced that its board of directors has authorized the repurchase of up to 6 million shares of the Company's common stock from September 26, 2022, through December 31, 2025, under a new stock repurchase program.
 This stock repurchase program replaces the prior stock repurchase program, which had approximately 3.8 million shares remaining for repurchase.
 Jim Zallie, president and chief executive officer, said, "The board's increased share repurchase authorization reflects its confidence in the Company's ability to generate strong cash flow from operations, support strategic investments, and its commitment to total shareholder return through both stock repurchases and an increased dividend payout."